 2. Add the tomatoes, and broth to the pot, turn the heat to high, and bring to a simmer.
 Reduce the heat to medium-low and continue to gently simmer, uncovered, for another 20 minutes.

-3. Very carefully transfer the soup in batches to a food processor blender and puree until smooth, or use an immersion blender and puree right in the pot.
+3. Very carefully transfer the soup in batches to a food processor blender and puree until smooth, or use an immersion blender and puree right in the pot (or not, if you want a chunky soup).
 Stir in the cooked orzo and dill.
 Taste and adjust the seasonings.

 4. Serve hot, with Parmesan and additional mince dill, if desired.